evan-gaus-neu/ood-partner-work/as4/README.txt

 ------------------
 Design
 ------------------

+===== NEW FOR ASSIGNMENT #6 =====
+The GUI basically acts as the view and the controller, because all of the controlling is done within the GUI by clicking buttons.
+Nothing was changed about our other implementation, and we basically just added a GUI JFrame in the the view folder.
+The only thing that was changed, was the simple handling of the arguments in the main method was changed to add the "-text", starting up the GUI on the default case with no arguments now.

+===== GENERAL =====
 The image processing program features a model, view, and controller implementation.
 The model handles the brains of the operations, handling all of the image processing functions, storing a map of